1and1/httpselftest/README.md

 </dependency>
 ```

-### Dependencies
-The JAR has a compile dependency on Logback.
-This will be made optional in the next version, with the goal being to support different logging solutions.
-Most of the code is already prepared for that.

 ### Security
 The servlet is not supposed to be exposed to the internet.
 This is an internal developer tool.